 Central College, founded in 1853 and located in Pella, Iowa, is a private four-year, liberal arts college with a culture of inclusion, empathy and personal excellence.
 Central has been affiliated with the Reformed Church in America since 1916.
 Read our welcome statement and learn more about our history.

 Majorly obsessed with your future.
-Central offers dozens of academic programs in the sciences, social sciences, arts, humanities and interdisciplinary programs.
+Central offers academic programs in the sciences, social sciences, arts, humanities and interdisciplinary programs.
 Recently, new programs were added in data analytics, musical theatre and strength and conditioning.
 B.S. degrees are now available in biochemistry, chemistry and engineering to complement the B.A. degrees that are also offered.
 Our ABET-accredited engineering major has attracted students from across the United States.
 The college also has several professional programs and more than a dozen pre-professional tracks including dentistry, health, pharmacy, law, medicine, nursing, athletic training, public health and more.